 In Hebrews 11:39, it states that none of the Israelites received the true fulfillment of the promises.
 In Matthew 21:43-46, Jesus says that the Kingdom of God is being taken away from the Jews and given to those who “will produce fruit.”

-It is because Jesus fulfilled the land promises to the Jews that Peter can apply to believing Gentiles the same words that had described the nation of Israel at Sinai: “You are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of him who called you out of darkness into his wonderful light.”
+It is because Jesus fulfilled the promises to the Jews that Peter can apply to believing Gentiles the same words that had described the nation of Israel at Sinai: “You are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of him who called you out of darkness into his wonderful light.”
 (1 Peter 2:9).
 This is hugely significant.
 Because Jesus is now Israel (Exodus 4:22, Hosea 11:1, Matthew 2:15), his Gentile children are Jews (Romans 11:19-21).

 Those who are in Christ are in Israel.